nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 - [x] The user must be able to log out of their account after use
 - [x] The user must be able to delete their account if they wish to
 - [ ] The user must be able to modify their user information
-- [ ] The user must be able to add a profile picture
+- [ ] The user must be able to add a profile picture [opt]
-- [ ] The user must be able to remove a profile picture
+- [ ] The user must be able to remove a profile picture [opt]
 - [ ] The user must be able to modify their password

 ### Messaging
 - [x] The user must be able to select a user to chat with
 - [ ] The user must be able to receive messages from another user
-- [ ] The user must be able to send messages to another user
+- [ ] The user must be able to send messages to another user [status: ongoing]
 - [ ] The user must be able to delete individual messages
 - [ ] The user must be able to archive chats
 - [ ] Messages must be retained in their respective user chats